flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 TLDR, in this post we will see that:

-- 🤯 With a simple hack we can get the best possible score on the benchmark.
+- 🤯 With a simple hack we can get *the best possible score on the benchmark* 🚀.

 - ✅ For safe evaluation, do not use the Smatch metric, but use the [Smatch++](https://github.com/flipz357/smatchpp) metric.